Zavitinsk (air base)

 Zavitinsk is an air base in Amur Oblast, Russia, located 9 km northeast of Zavitinsk.
 It was a major nuclear bomber base of the Long Range Aviation (a sister of Ukrainka).
-A revetment area exists on the far side of runway with 18 large stands.
+A revetment area exists on the far side of the runway with 18 large stands.

-The regiment initially used the Ilyushin Il-4 between 1942 and 1951, then the Tupolev Tu-4 (NATO: Bull) betwene 1951 and 1957.
+The regiment initially used the Ilyushin Il-4 between 1942 and 1951, then the Tupolev Tu-4 (NATO: Bull) between 1951 and 1957.

 It began operating the Tupolev Tu-16 (NATO: Badger) aircraft late in the 1960s, serving a close/medium range facility as opposed to its long-range sister base Ukrainka.